SwitchCraftCC/sc-docs/src/faq/sc3-dump.md

   - `disk` - All your floppy disks, separated by ID

 The following locations were searched for items and placed blocks:
-- Your inventory
+- Your inventory, including Trinkets
 - Your ender chest
-- Your private ender storage frequencies
+- Your private Ender Storage frequencies
 - Blocks placed in claims that you own (e.g. computers and turtles)
 - Containers in claims that you own (e.g. chests, disk drives)
-- Entities in claims that you own (e.g. item frames, mobs with neural interfaces)
+- Entities in claims that you own (e.g. item frames)

-The scan is based off of the world data as of the end of SwitchCraft 2's world at December 27th 2022, 18:10 UTC.
+The scan is based off of the world data as of the end of SwitchCraft 3's world.

 ::: warning IMPORTANT
 **Do not share the .zip file or dump link with anyone**, as they may contain sensitive information such as Krist